 Sample accessible classroom furniture shown on the right --->

 New ACE classrooms (and new renovations) are built, where possible, to new and better standards in order to provide the best possible learning infrastructure for the widest range of student and instructors.

 New classrooms (or renovations) are built to this standard.
 Older rooms have a variety of levels of accessibility -

 The new standard is to provide a large open area, which can be populated with height-adjustable tables and ergonomic seating (for these make a request to accessibility services).

 Sample accessible area and furniture in Sid Smith room 2102, from renovation summer 2012:

 BuildingsAll new buildings (like Leslie Dan Pharmacy or the Bahen Center) are built to modern code and have proper wheelchair access, elevators and accessible stations in classrooms.
 A number of our historic buildings (like Convocation Hall) have many stairs and lack elevators.
-OSM and the University have worked hard to make modern accessibility possible in these spaces, but not all buildings and rooms can be made properly accessible.
-Please contact OSM if you have specific needs for using any of our spaces.
+ACE and the University have worked hard to make modern accessibility possible in these spaces, but not all buildings and rooms can be made properly accessible.
+Please contact ACE if you have specific needs for using any of our spaces.

 Building Footpath and Entrance Maps

 - turn on layer marked 'ACCESSIBILITY' for location and pictures of building entrances